 Teachers who are interested in getting an elementary or secondary only endorsement but not a master's degree should apply to the master’s program and begin classes with a cohort group.
 The M.A. degree is 33 credits, but an elementary or secondary endorsement can be earned in 24 credits.
 A master's degree is required for the K-12 endorsement.

-Teacher librarian is a shortage area in Iowa.
+Teacher librarian is a shortage area in Iowa which means there are a number of teacher librarian job openings in Iowa each year that do not have any qualified candidates.
 Half of our students accept a teacher librarian position before they even begin the School Library Studies program.
 If you apply for a teacher librarian position and there are no endorsed candidates, the district could request that the Iowa BOEE grant you a conditional endorsement, contingent upon your enrollment in a teacher librarian endorsement program like this one.
 This would allow you to start working as a teacher librarian right away, if desired.

 You must be admitted to the program to join a cohort group.
 A complete application includes: 1) an online application; 2) transcripts; and 3) a writing exam.

 1. Complete the UNI Graduate Admissions online application.
 You will be asked to create an UNI account with a CatID (username) and password.
 If you are a former UNI student, you can use your current CatID and password.
 Select the program "School Library Studies - M.A."
 Choose the delivery method "Distance Education" and the Fall 2019 term.
 After you have submitted your online application, email email@example.com in School Library Studies and let her know to expect your application.
 Once you have completed your online application, you will receive an email from admissions with directions for accessing MyUNIverse and your Student Center.